stefluu/code-challenge-stephanie/README.md

 # Panty App

 Using the stack below.
 Build the following app.
-We'll provide you with a repo to push the code.
+Push your code to this repo.
 We should be able to run your project so provide any necessary documentation.

 We would also like to see test.